NotNotQuinn/eeprom-28c256/README.md

 	  flash the builtin LED.
 2. Install the `camino` library to your Arduino IDE.
 3. Download this repository from github onto your PC.
-4. Create a new project in the arduino IDE and copy the `28c256.ino` file into it.
+4. Create a new project in the arduino IDE and copy the `28c256.ino` file and `vec/` folder into it.
 5. Edit the section labeled "EEPROM pins to Arduino pins" such that the arduino pins match which pin you used when plugging in the EEPROM.
 This step is very important to get right the first time.